imilham/Dispensary---Pharmacy-Management-System/Readme.md

    - *Admin*: Username - admin, Password - admin_password
    - *Dispensary*: Username - dispensary, Password - dispensary_password
    - *Pharmacy*: Username - pharmacy, Password - pharmacy_password

+    for the login credentials go through the databse tbl_userlogins

 3. Navigate through the dashboard and use the respective functionalities based on your role.

 ## Contributing